The Restaurant (American TV series)

 The Restaurant is a reality television series that aired on NBC in 2003 on Sundays, with a second season broadcasting in 2004.
 The series had encore presentations on CNBC and Bravo.

 Celebrity chef Rocco DiSpirito opened the Gramercy Park, New York City, restaurant Union Pacific in August 1997.
-The NBC series, it was announced, would follow DiSpirito as he launched and operated a new Manhattan restaurant.
-The first season revolved around the construction and opening of Rocco's on 22nd in the Flatiron District, scheduled to open in five weeks.
+The NBC series, it was announced, would follow DiSpirito as he launched and operated a new Manhattan Italian American restaurant.
+The first season revolved around the construction and opening of Rocco's on 22nd in the Flatiron District scheduled to open in five weeks.
 Some 7.5 million viewers tuned in for the July 20, 2003, premiere focusing on the search for a location and construction work for the new restaurant.